 - Hearing Disabilities – Hearing loss is categorised as mild, moderate, severe and profound.
 Individuals who are Deaf or hard of hearing will use different methods of communication including sign language and lip reading.
 WCAG highlights numerous ways that websites can communicate with those with hearing disabilities.

 - Learning/Cognitive Disabilities – This is a broad category that focuses on the perception and processing of information and/or levels of developmental functioning.
-A person with learning difficulties or cognitive disabilities may have one or more associated conditions, including Attention Deficit Disorder (ADD), Dyslexia, Autism, Down Syndrome and others.
+A person with learning difficulties or cognitive disabilities may have one or more associated conditions.
+These include Attention Deficit Disorder (ADD), Dyslexia, Autism, Down Syndrome and others.
 WCAG explains how to make your website easier to understand for these users.

-- Motor Disabilities – This category represents physical disabilities related to motor function of either the upper or the lower extremities.
+- Motor Disabilities – This category represents physical disabilities.
+They can relate to motor function of either the upper or the lower extremities.
 Some individuals with decreased mobility function may require assistance in many day to day tasks.
 The WCAG standards highlight how those with motor disabilities access and navigate websites and how to cater to these individuals.

 - Visual Disabilities – Those with visual disabilities possess a varied level of sight.
 They are split into two categories depending on severity: Low vision and Total Blindness.
-WCAG web accessibility standards reveal how blind users access your website and how to tailor the User Interface and the content to their needs.
+WCAG web accessibility standards reveal how blind users access your website.
+They also outline how to tailor the User Interface and content to their needs.

 What are Web Accessibility Standards?